 Supplementary Information

-Text S1: Supplementary Information
+S1 Text: The supplementary information text.

 Table S1: A summary of the papers analyzed by disease.
 Papers that included epidemiological disease data are labeled ‘D’ whereas those that completely simulated disease dynamics are labeled ‘S’.

 Table S2: The gravity model parameters fit for subsets of the data.